PitherBro/math/README.md

 ***
 There was an episode where they ran over this function(3x+1), since it hit one of my 2 triggers i just needed to play around with it a bit.
 Then that lead to another program i've yet to find which ran a small simulation of hunter/gathers in a selfish selfless random ratio...computer got warm.
 ***
-Don't worry I keep most valuables backed up, but when i just play around with coding it's just fun.
+Don't worry I keep most valuables backed up, but when i just play around with coding it's just fun.<br>
+Now i just repo everything i can.
+And catalouge  when i can.

 </body>